Chronic Kidney Disease Treatment

 In the early stages of the disease, there may be few signs or symptoms which become more apparent as the kidney function severely deteriorates.

-Treatment focuses on slowing down the kidney damage by controlling the underlying cause, largely due to diabetes and high blood pressure.
+Treatment by a renal physician focuses on slowing down the kidney damage by controlling the underlying cause, largely due to diabetes and high blood pressure.
 Chronic kidney disease can develop into end-stage kidney failure, which is treated by dialysis or a kidney transplant.

 When should I see a specialist for chronic kidney disease treatment?